-There’s the option to include your spouse or partner’s finances too.
+There’s the option to include your spouse or civil partner’s finances too.

 You'll also be asked about your attitude to risk and about the importance of leaving a legacy to your next of kin.
-You can then generate an optimised strategy that will show you these results:
+You can then generate a strategy for you to explore, indicating:

 Click start to begin – a quick confirmation email will have you up and running in moments.